MarcelinoV/Sushi-NYC-Sentiment-App/README.md

 One for the location-related data, *raw_sushi_places*, and another for the reviews for each restaurant, *raw_sushi_reviews*.
 The dataframes are linked by a unique ID each location is assigned.

-## Analytics Engineering: Data Transformation & Feature Extraction
+## Data Transformation & Feature Extraction

 ![alt_text](./readme_images/sushi_data_model.png "Project Data Model")